MichaelNeas/laboratory/practice/swift/iOS.md

 - Writing data atomically means that iOS writes to a temporary file then performs a rename, stoping another piece of code from reading the file part-way through a write
 - Every iOS app has a documents directory where we can store our files, this directory is automatically stored in iCloud backups.
 - Touch ID and Face ID are both provided by the LocalAuthentication framework
+- Timer tolerance allows iOS to delay a timer for better energy efficiency
+- All iPhones have a compact width size class in portrait
+- User interface idiom tells us whether the device is a tablet, phone, or TV.
+- `static let` properties are always created lazily

 ## Terminologies

 xib - XML Interface Builder
 nib - NeXT Interface Builder
 CA - Core Animation